jolly-io/Data-Science-and-Engineering/README.md

-The process of capturing patterns from data is called fitting or training a model.The data used is called the training data
+The process of capturing patterns from data is called fitting or training a model.The data used is called the training data.
+In a Decision Tree model, the point at which we work through the entire Splits and make our final prediction is called a LEAF.